wai12/bravo-kernel.github.io/source/_posts/2015-10-26-instant-nginx-api-key-authentication-for-your-cakephp-api.md

 The above will:
 - will check all connections for the presence of an `apikey` header
-- if an apikey is found with a matching value no further action is taken
+- do nothing if a matching apikey is found
-- if no match was made a 403 is thrown with json response body identical to the [FoC API Listener](http://crud.readthedocs.org/en/latest/listeners/api.html#id1)
+- will otherwise throw a 403 with json response body identical to the [FoC API Listener](http://crud.readthedocs.org/en/latest/listeners/api.html#id1)

 > Don't use underscores in your custom header (key) names [as nginx